lingalan/MNIST-with-single-layer-neural-network/README.md

 # MNIST-with-single-layer-neural-network
-Implements single layer neural network on MNIST data
+Implements a single-layer neural-network on MNIST data

 [MNIST](https://en.wikipedia.org/wiki/MNIST_database) database of handwritten digits can be downloaded from [this link](http://yann.lecun.com/exdb/mnist/).
 The training data consists of 60000 images of size 24x24 pixels with lables being the 10 digits.
 Goal is to predict the labels for the 10000 images of test data.